These baked arancini balls are spectacular for entertaining!

 Yes, the can!
 Prepare the recipe as directed, but again, do not bake them.
 Keep them on the baking sheet in the fridge until you need them.

 Allow the baking sheet to come to room temperature as you preheat the oven.
-When the oven is ready, baking the arancini as directed.
+When the oven is ready, bake the arancini as directed.
 Serve immediately.

 More Finger Food Favorites: